The 4-year course is open to graduates from a wide range of science and non-science backgrounds.

 - Have an Enhanced Disclosure for AccessNI or other relevant authority

-If you have a diagnosed disability or long-term medical condition (including mental health conditions, ASD and/or Specific Learning Difficulties such as Dyslexia) we encourage you to disclose this to us, so that our Student Wellbeing team can recommend reasonable adjustments and opportunities for Disabled Students’ Allowance funded support to help you in your studies.
+If you have a diagnosed disability or long-term medical condition (including mental health conditions, ASD and/or Specific Learning Difficulties such as Dyslexia) we encourage you to disclose this to us, so that our Student Wellbeing team can recommend reasonable adjustments to help you in your studies and assist you in accessing funded disability support such as the Disabled Students’ Allowance (if eligible to apply).

 English language entry requirements